Mathematics-in-Oncology/ComputationalColonicCrypts/README.md

     cd /path/to/Chaste_source_code
     cd anim
-Now replace the `Visualize2dCentreCells.java` in this directory.
+Now replace the `Visualize2dCentreCells.java` file in this directory.
 To create the java executable

     javac Visualize2dCentreCells.java